coderholic/pyradio/README.md

 In case one wants to use any of these themes, but not install or use [theme.sh](https://github.com/lemnos/theme.sh), one can download [this repo](https://github.com/s-n-g/theme-sh-pyradio), and use the "*create_themes.py*" script to create the themes, and "*cycle_themes.py*" and "*install_themes.py*" scripts to inspect and install them.

 For Windows users, this is the only way to use any of these "*Project Themes*", since their generation works on non-windows platforms only.

+## Recording stations

+**PyRadio** supports recording of stations, as much as this feature is provided by the players it supports.

+___

+**Berfore you continue, read this!**

+Generally, recording a radio streaming broadcast is considered legit, if the recording is to be used for personal use only (i.e. to listen to the broadcast at a later time).

+Distributing such a recording, is illegal.
+Broadcasting it is also illegal.
+Its reproduction before an audience is also illegal.
+In some countries/regions, it is also illegal to split or tag the songs in the recording.

+Please make sure you are informed about this topic, about what the law considers illegal at your country/region, **before using this feature!**

+**You have been warned!**

+**PyRadio**, its creator and maintainers do not condone any behavior that involves online piracy or copyright violation.
+This feature is provided strictly for personal use, and to utilize another requested feature: **pausing and resuming** playback.

+___

+Please refer to [this page](recording.md) to read more about his feature.

 ## Mouse support